Changing Young Lives through Culinary Careers

 According to Brosius, “I am delighted to come back to New York as president of C-CAP and be a part of this exceptional culinary education organization.
 C-CAP has led the way by having an extraordinary and lasting impact on the lives of thousands of high school students across the country, helping them pursue their culinary dreams and becoming a valued part of this wonderful industry.
 I look forward to working with the entire culinary community nationwide to continue the visionary work that was begun by Richard Grausman.”

-The World Tomato Society interviewed Brosius right after her esteemed appointment at the organization.
+The World Tomato Society was able to interview Brosius right after her esteemed appointment at the organization.

 World Tomato Society: What programs are you most excited about moving forward in 2017?